 3.1 Introduction

-During the route construction of a pipeline, it is often required to cross certain roads, railways and/or certain natural occurrences like rivers or other types of water mass.
+During the route construction of a pipeline, crossing certain roads, railways and/or certain natural occurrences like rivers or other types of water mass is often required.
 The main types of crossings generally include the following:

 These crossings can be achieved through several methods.
 A detailed breakdown of the various types of crossing methods is discussed below.